Clery Report

 The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, or Clery Act, is a federal consumer protection law that requires all colleges and universities to provide transparent information about crime policies and statistics that occur on or near campus.

-Each year, the University of Maryland, Baltimore (UMB) publishes an Annual Clery Report with three years worth of information, including crime statistics, security measures, the UMB Police Department's law enforcement authority, where students should go to report crimes, crime prevention programs, and resources for students and employees.
-This report is published by October 1 and is sent to all members of the UMB community by email as a letter from the Chief.
-Prospective students can view the report online or get a hard copy from Pine Street Police Station, located at 214 N. Pine St.
+Each year, the University of Maryland, Baltimore (UMB) publishes an Annual Clery Report with three years worth of information, including crime statistics, security measures, the UMB Police and Public Safety Department’s law enforcement authority, where students should go to report crimes, crime prevention programs, and resources for students and employees.
+This report is published by Oct.
+1 and is sent to all members of the UMB community by email as a letter from the Chief of Police.
+Prospective students can view the report online or get a hard copy from Pine Street Police Station at 214 N. Pine St.

 UMB policies for students and prospective students regarding campus security, alcohol and drug use, crime prevention, the reporting of crimes, sexual assault, and more can be found here.
 The employee handbook can be found here